theturboturnip/harper/packages/web/src/routes/docs/contributors/architecture/+page.md

 If you aren't familiar with what a language server does, I would suggest reading [this](https://tamerlan.dev/an-introduction-to-the-language-server-protocol/) or the [official language server protocol documentation](https://microsoft.github.io/language-server-protocol/).

-When Harper is used through Neovim, Visual Studio Code, Helix or Emacs, `harper-ls` is the interface.
+When Harper is used through Neovim, Visual Studio Code, Helix, Emacs or Sublime Text, `harper-ls` is the interface.

 You can read more about it [here](../integrations/language-server).